javahat/simplystrata/README.txt

 Source: https://wordpress.org/plugins/ninja-forms/

-Simply Strata Theme, Copyright 2018 JavaHat.com

 == Copyright ==

-Simply Strata Theme, Copyright 2018 JavaHat.com
+Simply Strata Theme, Copyright 2020 JavaHat.com
 Simply Strata is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify